CongGroup/ASIACCS-16/README.md

 BlindDB is an encrypted, distributed, and searchable key-value store.
 It achieves strong protection on data privacy while preserving prominent features of plaintext NoSQL key-value stores.
 BlindDB is built on a secure data partition algorithm that distributes encrypted data evenly across a cluster of nodes.
 It also supports multiple data models in a privacy-preserving way.
 Currently, two basic operations PUT/GET are implemented.
 To enable secure queries for encrypted secondary attributes of data, BlindDB provides searchable symmetric encryption based encrypted secondary indexes which consider security, efficiency, and data locality simultaneously.
 In this prototype, Redis is used as the underlying key-value store, and the column oriented data model is supported for a proof of concept.

+# PUBLICATION

+Xingliang Yuan, Xinyu Wang, Cong Wang, Chen Qian, and Jianxiong Lin, "Building an Encrypted, Distributed, and Searchable Key-value Store", In the 11th ACM Asia Conference on Computer and Communications Security (AISACCS'16).

 # REQUIREMENTS

-BlindDB is built on Ubuntu 14.04 LTS with gcc version 4.8.4.
+Recommended environment: Ubuntu 14.04 LTS with gcc version 4.8.4.

 This software requires the following libraries: